Here’s a question for you:

 So part of managing your worry is paying attention to what your mind and body need in order to feel okay.

 An OK Kit can help you remember all the good things in your life — and in you — so you can face each day with calm and courage.
-That way, when worries or challenging moments come your way, you’ll be better able to get through them.
+That way, when worries or challenging moments come your way, you’re better able to get through them.

 For this project, you will need: